Low Overhead Qutrit Magic State Distillation: Introduction

-An alternative approach to lower the overhead is to construct magic state distillation routines for \textit{qudits} -- quantum systems of prime dimension $p$ -- rather than qubits \cite{ACB, CampbellAnwarBrowne, nature, campbell2014enhanced, DawkinsHoward, DPS1, DPS2, Krishna_2019, 2020golay}.
+An alternative approach to lower the overhead is to construct magic state distillation routines for \textit{qudits} -- quantum systems of prime dimension $p$ -- rather than qubits, which are also of purely theoretical interest due to the direct connection between distillability and contextuality present only for qudits of odd dimension \cite{nature, DPS1, DPS2, Prakash2020contextual}. \cite{ACB} provided the first explicit examples of qudit magic state distillation routines, demonstrating, in particular, that $[[5,1,3]]_3$ code can distill an eigenstate of the qutrit Hadamard gate.
+However, the distillation routines proposed in \cite{ACB} (which are based on codes that are not triorthogonal) have the disadvantage of having noise suppression exponent $\nu=1$, and therefore infinite yield parameter $\gamma$.
+Subsequent constructions qudit magic state distillation routines include both triorthogonal codes \cite{CampbellAnwarBrowne, campbell2014enhanced, Krishna_2019} and non-triorthogonal\footnote{While distillation via non-triorthogonal codes involves higher overheads, such codes do appear to have higher thresholds to noise.} codes \cite{DawkinsHoward, Howard_2016, 2020golay}.
 Of these, the lowest known overheads arise from punctured quantum Reed-Solomon codes, which achieve a yield parameter $\gamma = {\log_{\lfloor{(p+1)/3}\rfloor} (p-1)}$ with a single puncture \cite{campbell2014enhanced}, and sublogarithmic yields with multiple punctures \cite{Krishna_2019} for sufficiently large $p$.
-However, these require $p \gtrsim 17$ for any noticeable improvements in overhead.
+While such codes can have modest block sizes $\sim O(p)$, they require qudits of rather unwieldy dimension $p \gtrsim 23$ to obtain $\gamma \sim 1$.

-Given these results, many expect that low-overhead magic distillation, i.e., $\gamma \to 1$, though possible in theory, is not realizable in practice for qubits or qudits of small dimension with small block sizes.
-Here we show that this expectation is incorrect, by constructing a family of relatively small triorthogonal codes for qutrits that give rises to a yield parameter approaching $1$.
+Given these results, many expect that low-overhead magic distillation, i.e., $\gamma \to 1$, though possible in theory, is not realizable in practice, unless one is willing to work with qudits of large dimension, or codes with large block sizes.
+Here we show that this expectation is incorrect, by constructing a family of relatively small triorthogonal codes for qutrits that gives rise to a yield parameter approaching $1$.

+Our paper is organized as follows.
+In Section \ref{sec:triorthogonal} we review the construction of triorthogonal codes, which are codes that possess a transversal non-Clifford gate.
+In Section \ref{sec:our-construction}, we present our new family of qutrit triorthogonal codes.
+In Section \ref{sec:threshold} (supported by the appendix) we study the noise reduction and compute the threshold of our new family of codes.
+In Section \ref{sec:overhead} we compute the yield parameter and also estimate the practical overhead cost of our family of codes when only a few rounds of distillation are required.
+In Section \ref{sec:discussion}, we conclude with discussion and open questions.